Renewable Energy Insurance Market Size and Share

 Renewable Energy Insurance Market Analysis by Mordor Intelligence

-The Global renewable energy insurance market reached USD 18.77 billion in 2025 and is forecast to attain USD 27.24 billion by 2030, reflecting a 7.73% CAGR.
+The Global renewable energy insurance market size reached USD 18.77 billion in 2025 and is forecast to attain USD 27.24 billion by 2030, reflecting a 7.73% CAGR.
 Robust deployment of utility-scale clean-energy assets, growing weather-related loss experience, and regulatory mandates that require bankable coverage are accelerating the shift from niche specialty lines to mainstream risk-transfer solutions.
 Property damage & business interruption policies dominate premiums because owners, lenders, and tax-equity investors insist on asset protection throughout 20–25-year lifecycles.
 Europe commands the largest regional slice owing to harmonized climate rules and sophisticated risk-management standards, while North America is expanding fastest on the back of the Inflation Reduction Act incentives and innovative offerings such as tax-investment-default insurance.
 Technological change is also reshaping underwriting practices; parametric products tied to objective weather indices plug indemnity gaps, and satellite-enabled monitoring shortens claim settlement cycles.
 Competitive dynamics increasingly reward insurers and reinsurers that combine deep balance sheet capacity with advanced analytics, real-time data feeds, and cyber-risk mitigation tools.

 Key Report Takeaways